JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ```

 ### Records
-  - like tuples but with labels on fields.
+  - Like tuples but with labels on fields.
-  - similar to the structs of C/C++.
+  - Similar to the structs of C/C++.
-  - the types must be declared just like OCaml variants.
+  - The types must be declared just like OCaml variants.
-  - can be used in pattern matches as well.
+  - Can be used in pattern matches as well.
-  - again the fields are immutable by default
+  - Again the fields are immutable by default

 Example: a record type to represent rational numbers